zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 Best practices for building python-based containers
 ---------------------------------------------------

-Python packages can specify dependencies, and sometimes those dependencies can be strictly written where existing packages get changed.
+One of the most common things I encounter when folks use containers with pre-existing python packages and libraries, is accidentally replacing or overwriting them with ``conda`` or ``pip``.
-Containers on NVIDIA's NGC contain patched versions of PyTorch and matching libraries that shouldn't be altered if you're looking for optimal performance.
+NVIDIA's NGC containers have patched version of PyTorch and supporting libraries that shouldn't be altered if you're looking for optimal and verified performance.

 This section will focus on how to install python packages in a way that will prevent changes to the pre-installed packages.

 To illustrate this, try installing pytorch from the base ``pytorch:24.03-py3`` container.